School Logo

 Impact

-Teachers use a statutory baseline assessment, focused around Language, Communication and Literacy, as well as Mathematics in order to show progress during this phase of education in the Foundation Stage.
-Information gained from previous settings also helps to inform all of our children’s starting points and how these can be progressed effectively.
+Teachers carry out the statutory baseline assessment, focusing on Language, Communication and Literacy as well as Mathematics, to measure progress during the Foundation Stage.
+Information from previous settings also helps us to build a clear picture of each child’s starting point and plan effectively for their progress.

-Learning and assessments are shared regularly with parents in order for them to see how their children are progressing in different areas.
+Learning and assessment outcomes are shared regularly with parents, enabling them to see how their child is developing across different areas of learning.

-Impact of our Early Years curriculum is also evident through our successful transition to Year one.
-EYFS staff have a good understanding of how ELGs link to the national curriculum and through our whole school curriculum planning of all subjects, children leave EYFS stage with the skills, knowledge and confidence to continue their journey in the each of the foundation and core subjects.
+The impact of our Early Years curriculum is reflected in the successful transition children make to Year 1.
+EYFS staff understand how the Early Learning Goals link to the National Curriculum, and through whole-school curriculum planning, children leave the Foundation Stage equipped with the skills, knowledge and confidence to continue their journey across both core and foundation subjects.

 Only My Best Is Good Enough; Aspiring and Flourishing Together